Skip to contents

 #> CObs : ?

-We can see that our baseModel object requires the following model variables to be mapped to columns in our input dataset: id, time, A1, CObs.
-We can use the colMapping() function to map these columns.
+Our baseModel object needs the following model variables to be mapped to the corresponding columns in our input dataset: id, time, A1, and CObs.
+To achieve this, we can use the colMapping() function.

-The mappings argument in the colMapping() function requires a named character vector, with the names supplied as the model variable names, and values supplied as the column names in the input dataset.
+The mappings argument within the colMapping() function expects a named character vector, where the names represent the model variable names and the values represent the column names from the input dataset.

 Note: Model variable names may also be extracted as a list using the function modelVariableNames() (e.g., modelVariableNames(baseModel)).